• Latest

 1. Increased Customer Satisfaction: Frontline employees engaged with their work are more likely to provide better customer service.
 They are also more likely to be able to upsell and cross-sell products and services, which can lead to more sales for the company.

-2. Improved Employee Retention: Engaged frontline employees are more likely to stick around at a company, which can save on training and recruitment costs.
+2. Improved Employee Retention: Engaged frontline employees are likelier to stick around at a company, which can save on training and recruitment costs.
 They are also less likely to call in sick, increasing productivity.

 3. Boosted Morale: When frontline employees are engaged, they tend to be more positive and have a better outlook on their work.
 This can lead to increased morale throughout the company, which can make everyone more productive.

-4. Increased Productivity: Frontline Engaged employees are more likely to be productive and efficient in their work.
+4. Increased Productivity: Frontline Engaged employees are more likely to be productive and efficient.
 This can lead to increased profits for the company.

 5. Improved Corporate Image: When a company has engaged employees, it shows in the way they interact with customers and in the way they represent the company.
 This can improve the company’s image and make it more attractive to potential customers and employees.